datanav/docs/hub/sesam-dataflow.rst

 Sesam prefers to be the active party when scheduling the moving of data as it enters or exits Sesam.
 Therefore, Sesam prefers to pull data as this increases control and ensures Sesam can administer when data enters Sesam.

-With regards to pushing of data, the challenge is that Sesam receives the data but at the same time has no option to request the data again, should the need arise.
+When pushing data, the challenge is that Sesam receives the data, but has no option to request the data again if needed.

 .. _collect-raw-data:

 Raw data
 ^^^^^^^^

 Data is fed into Sesam through :ref:`an inbound pipe <best-practice-inbound-pipes>`.
-Firstly, you will do an analysis of the data.
+First, you will do an analysis of the data.
 Then add a raw pipe to make sure Sesam has a copy of the original data.
 From the result of the analysis, you will then add properties, in the :ref:`enrich` step, that will enhance the data in terms of modelling, reusability and connectivity.

 .. _collect-advantages:

 Advantages
 ^^^^^^^^^^

-Importing raw data can be interesting for multiple reasons.
+Importing raw data can be valuable for multiple reasons.
 When an external system can only push data for example, having a record of the data received allows us to consult previously ingested data or re-run a dataflow without having to request a new data delivery, which can sometimes be impossible.
-Or if an external system is to be decommissioned, historical data can be preserved within Sesam and made available should the replacing system need it.
+Or, if an external system is to be decommissioned, historic data can be preserved within Sesam and made available should the replacement system need it.
 There are also external systems that prune data which might be necessary for other external systems with a broader lifecycle scope.
-For example, an ERP system will keep data from procuration to decommission, while the lifespan of data will be shorter in a system focusing on operations.
+For example, an ERP system will keep data from creation to decommission, while the lifespan of data will be shorter in a system focusing on operations.

 .. _collect-two-step-approach:

 A two step approach
 ^^^^^^^^^^^^^^^^^^^

-To fullfil both goals of raw data retention and the ability to leverage the semantic capabilities of Sesam, an intermediary dataset becomes necessary.
+To meet the dual goals of raw data retention and the ability to leverage the semantic capabilities of Sesam, an intermediary dataset becomes necessary.
 A “raw” pipe will be inserted before the input pipe and act as a double-door entrance.
-Its duties are to interface with the external system and create the verbatim raw dataset.
+Its duties are to interface with the external system and create the raw dataset.
 From the input pipe’s point of view, elaborated in the :ref:`enrich` step, the raw dataset is the data source as if it was from the external system itself.

 .. _collect-test-data: